-Camping is a family affair but one member sometimes gets overlooked a little too often.
-But it doesn’t have to be so, camping with a dog can be a fantastic and rewarding experience.
+Camping is a family affair but one member gets overlooked a little too often.
+However, it doesn’t have to be this way as camping with a dog can be a fantastic and rewarding experience.

 One of our favourite trips would have to have been when we went to Cape York along the Old Tele Track with our kelpie.
 Swimming with him in all the creeks and jumping off ledges into crystal clear water was a blast.

 Along the Birdsville Track, a quick stop to stretch the legs and have a play.